Implementation guide

 Further requirements for local authorities and approved repositories

-To ensure information and records are able to support all business functions and operations, organisations must establish a governance framework.
-This framework will help an organisation to:
+To ensure information and records can support all business functions and operations, organisations must establish a governance framework.
+This framework will help you to:

 develop strategies and policies to direct how information and records will be managed